ftshijt/CALL-proto/README.md

 cudnn version: 7501

-## Main Directories and Functions
-django_env - python virutal environment for package organization django_project - main project folder

-The project is made from tutorial so the frontend functionalities do not exactly match what we will have later on.
-Layouts of pages are temporary.

 ## Environment Setup and Installations (Front-end)
 Runs on latest version of python (python3) and need pip to install needed packages so make sure that you have them on your machine